Amex Cobalt vs. TD Aeroplan Visa Infinite

 • 1 point per $1 spent on all other purchases

-As an Aeroplan credit card, the TD Aeroplan VI earns Aeroplan points with every purchase.
-You’ll receive the most rewards on Air Canada purchases such as air travel, car rentals, hotel stays, vacation packages, in-flight services, or gifts from the duty-free boutique.
+The TD Aeroplan Visa Infinite Card earns points with every purchase, which is one of many reasons it's a top Aeroplan credit card.
+Air Canada purchases – air travel, car rentals, hotel stays, vacation packages, in-flight services, gifts from the duty-free boutique – are where you'll earn the most rewards.

 More benefits

-If there’s one reason to prefer the TD Aeroplan VI over the Cobalt, it’s the credit card benefits.
-TD customers receive a $100 NEXUS credit every 4 years, 600 bonus Starbucks Stars, and a 10% discount on Avis and Budget base car rentals in Canada and the US, which drops to 5% internationally.
+If there's one reason to prefer the TD Aeroplan Visa Infinite Card over the Cobalt, it's the credit card benefits.
+TD customers receive:

 Finally, you and up to 8 travelling companions on the same reservation will receive a free first checked bag whenever you fly Air Canada, Air Canada Rouge, or Air Canada Express.